jbraz95/predictor/README.md

 Slack app and clicking the option `Copy Link` and getting the ID from it (something similar to C81CGBPZ6)

-Finally we only have to run the program by typing `python3 app.py`
+Finally we only have to run the program by typing `python3 predictor`

 ## How to use
 Once installed we only have to wait for alarms or type commands.